quantcert/quantcert.github.io/Mermin-hypergraph-states/README.md

 ## Copyright

-This program is distributed under the GNU LGPL 3.
+This program is distributed under the GNU GPL 3.
 See the enclosed file [LICENSE](LICENSE).

 ## References